Emergency Contraception

 During your visit, we will:

-If you would like longer-term contraception support, we can also signpost you to appropriate NHS services.
+If needed, we can also signpost you to longer-term contraception services.

 Do I Need to Pay?

-💷 Under the national Emergency Hormonal Contraception scheme, eligible patients can access the morning-after pill free of charge on the NHS when supplied as part of the national pharmacy service.
+💷 Eligible patients can receive emergency contraception free of charge on the NHS when supplied as part of the national service.

-If a non-NHS supply is requested, or if eligibility criteria differ, any costs will be explained clearly before you proceed.
+If a private supply is required, any costs will be clearly explained before treatment.

 Other Ways to Access Emergency Contraception